Covariantly functorial wrapped Floer theory on Liouville sectors: Symplectic cohomology of Liouville sectors

 for any $a>0$.
 As $\tilde H$ varies over a cofinal collection of admissible Hamiltonians for $X$, so does $\tilde H_a$ for $X_a$.
 By a direct limit argument, it is thus enough to show that \eqref{contisofortriv} is an isomorphism for all $a>0$.
-We can moreover assume that $a>0$ is sufficiently small, since the maps \eqref{contisofortriv} compose as expected.
+We can moreover assume that $a>0$ is sufficiently small, since the maps \eqref{contisofortriv} compose as expected (note that for any $b\geq 0$, the map $HF^\bullet(X_b;\tilde H_b)\to HF^\bullet(X_{b+a};\tilde H_{b+a})$ is isomorphic to \eqref{contisofortriv}).

 To show that \eqref{contisofortriv} is an isomorphism for sufficiently small $a>0$, argue as follows.
-First, note that we may perturb $\tilde H$ so that no two of its periodic orbits have the same action.
+First, note that we may perturb $\tilde H$ so that no two of its (finitely many!) periodic orbits have the same action.
 Now we cutoff $I$ in a neighborhood of all periodic orbits of $\tilde H$ to obtain $I'$, and we use the Hamiltonian flow of $I'$ to push $\tilde H$ forward to $X_a$, denoting the result by $\tilde H_a'$.
-By \eqref{supbound}, for sufficiently small $a>0$ we have $\tilde H_a\geq\tilde H-\varepsilon$, where $\varepsilon>0$ is smaller than the smallest action difference between two periodic orbits of $\tilde H$.
+By \eqref{supbound}, for sufficiently small $a>0$ we have $\tilde H_a'\geq\tilde H-\varepsilon$, where $\varepsilon>0$ is smaller than the smallest action difference of any pair of periodic orbits of $\tilde H$.
 It follows that the continuation map

-is (for appropriate choice of extension of $\tilde H$ from $X$ to $X_a$) the ``identity'' plus a map which strictly increases action, and hence is an isomorphism.
+is (for appropriate choice of extension of $\tilde H$ from $X$ to $X_a$) the ``identity'' plus a map which strictly decreases action, and hence is an isomorphism.
 Since $\tilde H_a'-\tilde H_a$ has compact support, this map coincides with \eqref{contisofortriv}, giving the desired result.
 We conclude that, as claimed, it suffices to construct $I$ and cofinal $\tilde H$ satisfying \eqref{supbound}; in fact, our construction below ensures that $X_I\tilde H\leq 0$ near infinity.